codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 Each container would use the same Docker Image with a dedicated database (MySQL, SQL Server, Oracle DB etc.) and the required integration test data baked into the image.
 This would allow us to respawn the database with its initial state in a matter of a few seconds.

 ### The Solution
-The [FIRST](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) acronym in automated testing consists of:
+The [FIRST](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) principle in automated testing is an acronym for:
 *   **F**ast
 *   **I**ndependent
 *   **R**epeatable
 *   **S**elf-validating
 *   **T**imely

-You can follow this [link](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) to read more about the details of FIRST.
-In essence integration tests often have a hard time being compliant with the **F** and the **R**.
-In other words, integration tests are usually slow and brittle, which in turn makes them non-repeatable.
+You can follow this [link](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing) to read more about the details of FIRST principle.
+In essence integration tests often have a hard time being compliant with the **F**ast and the **R**epeatable rules of the FIRST principle.
+In other words: Integration tests are usually slow and brittle, which in turn makes them non-repeatable.

 Hence our solution should strive for multiple success criteria.
 #### Our success criteria: